Cleveland faces a unique opportunity to become the first city in the U.S. to install an offshore wind farm in

 The name “Music from the Heart”, Jeff Moyer’s publishing company, describes his life’s work.
 For half a century, this award winning songwriter has written, recorded and performed songs that speak to what Jeff calls, “matters of consequence in the human condition.” http://www.jeffmoyer.com/

-the evolution, of the Windustrious Cleveland project, by creating the various motion graphics and videos, as well as the designing
+Dennis has been essential to the formation, and the evolution, of the Windustrious Cleveland project, by creating the various motion graphics and videos, as well as the designing and the updating of the Windustrious website itself.

 Specializing in business videos, Dennis and his wife, Beth, began Yurich Creative in 1997 and have worked with large and small clients, including: Judson Services, Inc.; Celebrate Vitamins; Target Optical; PNC Wealth management; Kaleidoscope Magazine; Tri C, Case Western Reserve University; The Rock and Roll Hall of Fame + Museum; and the Wassenberg Art Center.